Pandalfer/Studanova/what to add.md

-# Make a unique solution that isnt on the market
+# Make a unique solution that isn't on the market

-Google and github login options
+Google and GitHub login options
 Remember me
 Sidebar
 actual stuff to do